-- (a) In cases where the land to be set aside as open space is outside of G-2, G-3, or G-4 transects of the Land Use Plan and lacks environmental features like wetlands or tree cover (such as a former farm field), the open space set-aside area shall be reforested with mixed hardwoods at a rate of 40 trees per acre. - (b) The amount of land area to be reforested shall be the minimum necessary to ensure at least half the open space set-aside is occupied by trees or other environmental features.
+- (a) In cases where the land to be set aside as open space is outside of an Full Service Area and lacks environmental features like wetlands or tree cover (such as a former farm field), the open space set-aside area shall be reforested with mixed hardwoods at a rate of 40 trees per acre. - (b) The amount of land area to be reforested shall be the minimum necessary to ensure at least half the open space set-aside is occupied by trees or other environmental features.